Why Britain is famous for beautiful gardens

 Perhaps the reason we’re famous for our gardens is because of our climate.
 Plants from different places can grow here quite easily, so many different types of garden are possible.
 If people want to, they can create something amazing, even in their back yard – a talent known as having ‘green fingers’.

 It is worth remembering that beautiful gardens of all sizes do not happen without time and effort – and often lots of money.
 Throughout history, gardens were a way for kings, queens and rich people to show their power and wealth.
 Expensive exotic plants, expensive garden designers (like Capability Brown) and the efforts of hundreds of workers were needed to keep their gardens looking smart.
 For example, it’s worth remembering that before lawnmowers were invented, lawns had to be cut by hand.

-If you love looking at gardens, here are some great places to find them:
+If you love looking at gardens, the Great British Gardens website has a very comprehensive list.
+Other places to find great gardens:

 - Most British country houses have beautiful gardens, and many are open to visitors.
 Try the National Trust website, or the website of the National Trust for Scotland, or the Historic Houses Association website.

 - Some famous British gardeners have gardens that are open to the public.
 This include’s Christopher Lloyd’s garden at Great Dixter, East Sussex; Beth Chatto‘s garden in Elmstead, Essex; and Geoff’s Hamilton’s garden Barnsdale in Rutland.

 - There are botanic gardens across the country that specialise in displaying a wide range of plants.
 Famous examples are in Edinburgh, Cambridge, Oxford (pictured) and Kew in London.